ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 ### Accounting items

-The table below provides a template to capture [all the accounting items to be collected](#baseline-control-set-and-implementation-of-controls-objectives) in an ICT system, its source and alerting details.
+The table below provides a template to capture [all the accounting items to be collected](#baseline-control-set-and-implementation-of-controls-objectives) in an IT system, its source and alerting details.

 <table border='1'>
 <tr valign='top'>